gepheum/skir-cc-gen/README.md

 ### Static reflection

-Static reflection allows you to inspect and modify values of generated skir types in a typesafe maneer.
+Static reflection allows you to inspect and modify values of generated skir types in a typesafe manner.

 See [string_capitalizer.h](https://github.com/gepheum/skir-cc-example/blob/main/string_capitalizer.h).